Last Updated: April 6, 2024

 Present evidence and the judge may simply rule that the case is dropped.
 A lawyer can help you present the evidence in the best possible light.

 If you are in debt, you may receive a demand to pay document.
 If you decide not to answer it, you may receive a summons and complaint from the courts.
-Whatever you do, do not blow off the summons.
+Whatever you do, do not ignore them.
 The courts do not look favorably on people who fail to show up and this could even become a criminal case.
-Take care of business before you get to this point by paying bills and answering debt collectors.
-Remember not to agree to pay if you have no intention to pay.

 References